RBZ offers banks cheap money to increase private sector lending - NewZimbabwe.com

 The interest rate under the productive sector financing window shall be linked to the Treasury Bill rate as determined by the market.

-The nation’s private sector has grappled with inadequacy of foreign currency capital which is critically scarce in the country.
+Zimbabwe’s private sector has grappled with foreign currency shortages which has reached critical levels.